quasar-team/CanModule/Documentation/sphinx-source/standardApi.rst

 	   myObject->processReceivedMessage( message );
 	}

+read back the port bitrate to be sure:

+.. doxygenclass:: CanModule::CCanAccess
+   :project: CanModule
+   :members: getPortBitrate

 * you can take a look at `CANX`_ for a full multithreaded example using CanModule (CERN, gitlab).
 Contact me for a simple code example.